 Now, let’s go through some thoughts on our trip and maybe you’ll be able to make up your mind if this is something for you!

-Is A Five Day Highlands Rabbie’s Tour For You?
+Is A Five Day Scottish Highlands Tour with Rabbie’s For You?

 First, this tour covers a lot of ground, as you can see from our itinerary.
 The days are definitely packed, although for the most part we didn’t feel too rushed, and were able to see everything we wanted.
 Of course, there’s always the feeling that you could have more time at some locations, but that’s the nature of it.